 Leaving an item of your clothing that contains your scent can be calming to your pup, as having your scent around them can help to make them feel like you’re there.
 I leave an old hoodie on Milo’s bed and he always snuggles in it.

-Toys and treats can be a distraction when you leave (our subscription boxes are perfect for that).
+Toys and treats can be a distraction when you leave (our toy boxes are perfect for that).
 It’s suggested to keep all toys in a box, rather than always on your pup’s bed, as you can then bring the toys out before you leave.
 Your dog will then associate the fun of toys with being alone, making it less scary and daunting.

 Don’t Make a Big Deal of Leaving